joe-michel/blog-php/README.md

 ### As unregistered user

 You can see the articles and commentaries, sort them by author, date or categories.
+You can register using the button sign-up.

 ### As registered user